supercomputers/security_audits/SnailAttack.md

 Well, while this little issue is not an issue at all if you rent a AWS instance, it becomes an issue (or a cool advandate, depending whether you are a worker or buyer) in a decentralized setting where other people pay money for you to carry out the rendering work.

-Since there is not way to know how long a task will take, you can only configure a maximum deadline (say, I want my task done in 10 hours and not later) and a desired amount you are willing to spend *PER HOUR*.
+Since there is no way to know how long a task will take, you as a buyer can only configure a maximum deadline (say, I want my task done in 10 hours and not later) and a desired amount you are willing to spend *PER HOUR*.

 And here, the Snail Attack kicks in.
 Once you have secured a task for yourself, you have no incentive to carry out the work fast.
 In fact, since the golem node has no way of knowing whether you are actually still working on the job because it is so complex or if you are just stalling, you can turn full snail and render as slow as you can: just use the entire time you have until the deadline time.